I tell you, keep asking, and it will be given you. Keep seeking, and you will find. Keep knocking, and it will be opened to you. Luke 11:9

 1 When a man takes a wife and marries her, then it shall be, if she finds no favor in his eyes because he has found some unseemly thing in her, that he shall write her a certificate of divorce, put it in her hand, and send her out of his house.

-2 When she has departed out of his house, she may go and be another man’s wife.
-3 If the latter husband hates her, and writes her a certificate of divorce, puts it in her hand, and sends her out of his house; or if the latter husband dies, who took her to be his wife; 4 her former husband, who sent her away, may not take her again to be his wife after she has been defiled; for that would be an abomination to the Lord.
+2 When she has departed from his house, she may go and be another man’s wife.
+3 If the latter husband hates her and writes her a certificate of divorce, puts it in her hand and sends her out of his house, or if the latter husband dies, who took her to be his wife, 4 her former husband, who sent her away, may not take her again to be his wife after she has been defiled, for that would be an abomination to the Lord.
 You shall not cause the land to sin, which the Lord your God is giving you as an inheritance.
-5 When a man takes a new wife, he shall not go out in the army, neither shall he be assigned any business.
-He shall be free at home one year, and shall cheer his wife whom he has taken.
+5 When a man takes a new wife, he shall not go out in the army, nor shall he be assigned any business.
+He shall be free at home one year and shall cheer his wife whom he has married.

 6 No man shall take the mill or the upper millstone as a pledge, for he takes a life in pledge.
-7 If a man is found stealing any of his brothers of the Israelites, and he deals with him as a slave, or sells him, then that thief shall die.
+7 If a man is found kidnapping any of his Israelite brothers, whether he deals with him as a slave or sells him, then that kidnapper shall die.
 So you shall remove the evil from among you.
 8 Be careful in the plague of leprosy, that you observe diligently and do according to all that the Levitical priests teach you.
 As I commanded them, so you shall observe to do.
 9 Remember what the Lord your God did to Miriam, by the way, as you came out of Egypt.

 10 When you lend your neighbor any kind of loan, you shall not go into his house to get his pledge.
 11 You shall stand outside, and the man to whom you lend shall bring the pledge outside to you.
 12 If he is a poor man, you shall not sleep with his pledge.
 13 You shall surely restore to him the pledge when the sun goes down, that he may sleep in his garment and bless you.
 It shall be righteousness to you before the Lord your God.

 14 You shall not oppress a hired servant who is poor and needy, whether he is one of your brothers or one of the foreigners who are in your land within your gates.
-15 In his day you shall give him his wages, neither shall the sun go down on it; for he is poor and sets his heart on it; lest he cry against you to the Lord, and it be sin to you.
+15 You shall give him his wages the same day before the sun goes down, for he is poor and sets his heart on it.
+Otherwise, he will cry against you to the Lord, and it be sin to you.

 21 When you harvest your vineyard, you shall not glean it after yourselves.
 It shall be for the foreigner, for the fatherless, and for the widow.
 22 You shall remember that you were a slave in the land of Egypt.
 Therefore I command you to do this thing.